-The growing demand for sumac berries over recent decades and the popularity of Middle Eastern cuisine and Middle Eastern recipes means that it is now offered by numerous UK suppliers.
-Fresh, high quality sumac has a deep, rich hue.
-When buying sumac it is very important that you buy it from a reputable supplier that has carried out sufficient quality checks.
+When buying sumac, it is very important that you know that the supplier has carried out sufficient quality checks.
 Fresh, high-quality product has a natural deep, rich hue.
-Poor-quality product can be contaminated with illegal dyes such as Sudan and Orange II to mimic the colour of high quality sumac.
-The most recent product recall was in May 2015.
+Poor-quality product can be contaminated with illegal dyes such as Sudan and Orange II to mimic the colour of a premium product.
 For further details please see the Food Standards Agency website.

-It is also worth noting that sumac products can sometimes contain added salt, sometimes only in very small percentages.
-Seasoned Pioneers only source and supply sumac that is salt free.
+Remember that this product can sometimes contain added salt, sometimes only in very small percentages.
+However, Seasoned Pioneers only source and supply pure sumac that is 100% free from added salt!

-There are plenty of sumac recipes to try on the web these days.
-We have a number on this site for you to enjoy for example Baked Chicken and Onions or Spiced Persian Meatballs and lastly for any vegetarians, we have a recipe for Pilaf Stuffed Onions.
+There are plenty of sumac recipes to try these days!
+We have a number for you to enjoy, such as Baked Chicken and Onions or Spiced Persian Meatballs.
+Lastly, for any vegetarians, we have a recipe for Pilaf Stuffed Onions.
 Leading food writers have also made good use of sumac recipes and zahtar recipes within their cookbooks.

 Ghillie Basan is a well know food writer and expert in Middle Eastern cuisine and Middle Eastern recipes.
-She has published more than 40 titles including Modern Moroccan – ancient traditions combined with contemporary cooking, where there are great recipes using sumac.
-Here is a recipe that Ghillie has allowed us to share with you Toasted Bread Salad with Sumac.
+She has published more than 40 titles including Modern Moroccan – ancient traditions combined with contemporary cooking, which includes great recipes.
+Ghillie even allowed us to share one of her recipes with you: Toasted Bread Salad with Sumac.
 Read our interview with Ghillie to learn about her career in food.
 You can even try making her delicious hot hummus recipe and hear the story of how she came to obtain it during her travels in Turkey!